Efficient Feature Distillation for Zero-shot Annotation Object Detection: Implementation Details

 We filter out the training images which do not have base category annotation.
 Following the setting in \cite{zareian2021open}, we filter out the images that have neither the base category instances nor the novel category instances in the validation set.
 The training set contains 107761 images and 665387 base category instances.
 The validation set contains 4836 images and 28538 base category instances and 33152 novel category instances.
 We evaluate the model in a generalized setting, which evaluates the base and novel categories at the same time.
 AP50 is used as the evaluation metric.

-In LVIS zero-shot detection setting, the dataset is divided into 866 base categories (containing 405 frequent categories and 461 common categories) and 337 novel categories (337 rare categories).
-This split is noted as \textbf{[F+C/R]}.
-The training set contains 98531 images and 1264884 base category instances.
-The validation set contains 19442 images and 243507 base category instances and 1200 novel category instances.
-However, we argue that in this split, the rare category objects are so sparse (less than 0.5\% annotations in the validation set) that the model's performance on it is not representative.
-Therefore, we propose another split. \textbf{[F/C/R]} uses the frequent categories as the base(405 categories), common and rare categories as the novel(common has 461 categories, rare has 405 categories).
+In LVIS detection setting, the dataset is divided into 866 base categories (containing 405 frequent categories and 461 common categories) and 337 novel categories (337 rare categories).
+Our LVIS-Fbase split uses the frequent categories as the base(405 categories), common and rare categories as the novel(common has 461 categories, rare has 405 categories).
 The training set contains 98531 images and 1200258 base category instances.
 The validation set contains 19442 images and 230427 base category instances and 14280 novel category instances.
 We aggregate the model performance in frequent, common, and rare categories separately.
 AP is used as the evaluation metric.